QuentinWach/Hack-Computer/docs/2_Boolean_Arithmetic.md

 ![](2_Incrementer.jpg)

+Where before we still had to generate a loop to add together our two 16-Bit numbers together, Verilog simplifies the increment by 1 quite a bit even though we require so many half-adders in our Logisim layout.
+In Verilog, the high-level abstraction provided by the language allows you to describe the desired behavior of a circuit rather than its specific implementation details, such as using a specific set of half-adders.
+While structural modeling like I did here in Logisim is important for learning and specific low-level design tasks, behavioral modeling is the preferred approach in most professional design scenarios due to its efficiency and flexibility.

 ## Arithmetic Logic Unit (ALU)
 This ALU is specifically designed for the HACK computer and can perform 18 different operations based on the 6 1-bit control bits, which are encoded in the HACK machine language instructions: